mr2raccoon/caactus/README.md

 - CAVE: the limit of categories for display in the PCA-plot is n=15

-1. Go to the `Summary Statistics` tab in the caactus GUI.
+1. Go to the `PLN modelling` tab in the caactus GUI.
 2. When the file path are correct, click ```Run```.
 3. The output generated will be
     - a) "correlation_circle.png"